MarkusRosen/markusrosen.github.io/_posts/2020-07-19-multi-input-neural-network-pytorch.md

 ### Whats next?

 This tutorial was only a small introduction to PyTorch Lightning and how to implement multi-input models consisting of image and tabular data for regression.
 The next step should be to take advantage of transfer learning by using a pretrained network, retraining only the last layer.
 Transfer learning would probably improve the prediction quite a bit.
-The tabular data could also be further improved with feature engineering for the latitude and longitude values and categorical
+The tabular data could also be further improved with feature engineering for the latitude and longitude values and categorical embeddings for other features.